LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Preconditioners.rst

 However, we have developed one type of preconditioner that treats a rather broad class of PDE-based problems.
-It has been successfully used with CVODE for several realistic, large-scale problems [HT1998]_ and is included in a software module within the ARKode package.
-This module works with the parallel vector module NVECTOR_PARALLEL and is usable with any of the Krylov iterative linear solvers through the ARKSPILS interface.
+It has been successfully used with CVODE for several realistic, large-scale problems [HT1998]_.
+It is included in a software module within the ARKode package, and is accessible within the ARKStep time stepping module.
+This preconditioning module works with the parallel vector module NVECTOR_PARALLEL and is usable with any of the Krylov iterative linear solvers through the ARKSPILS interface.
 It generates a preconditioner that is a block-diagonal matrix with each block being a band matrix.
 The blocks need not have the same number of super- and sub-diagonals and these numbers may vary from block to block.
 This Band-Block-Diagonal Preconditioner module is called ARKBBDPRE.

 One way to envision these preconditioners is to think of the computational PDE domain as being subdivided into :math:`Q`